fishBone000/socks5/README.md

 - Issues, suggestions and PRs welcome
 - I will be busy for quite a long time, expect less maintanence.
 - The error and log util of the MidLayer might be...a little poorly designed.
-Post issue if you think changes are necessary.
+-- Post issue if you think changes are necessary.
-- Another private project of mine relies on this module, so socksy5 is tested (not yet, the proj is not finished yet), in some ways.
+- Another private project of mine relies on this module -- so socksy5 is tested (not yet, the proj is not finished yet), in some ways.
-However it's my first public library, so expect bugs and weird design.
+-- However it's my first public library, so expect bugs and weird design.
-I did review the code several times though!
-- For example, the Capsulator in this package, shouldn't probably be like a ReadWriter, but sth else.
+-- For example, the Capsulator in this package, shouldn't probably be like a ReadWriter, but sth else.